 It is currently run as the Kennedy Oaks for sponsorship purposes, but most people call it the VRC Oaks, or simply the Oaks.

-The prizemoney pool for the VRC Kennedy Oaks is $1 million as of 2020.
+The prizemoney pool for the VRC Kennedy Oaks is $1 million.

 History of the VRC Oaks